Menosse/mbaCloudInfraAutomation/README.md

     Your application name, this name will be used to name all aws resources

 ### app_instance
-    EC2 flavor to be assigned to you application machine
+    EC2 flavor to be assigned to you application instance

 ### db_instance
-     EC2 flavor to be assigned to you database machine
+     EC2 flavor to be assigned to you database instance